Mixing Alcohol and Drugs

 Blood pressure medications: Do you often experience high blood pressure?
 Your physician might have prescribed drugs such as Lotensin, Lopressor HCT, Losartan or Norvasc.
 If you’re taking any of these medications or something similar, you are advised not to drink at the same time.

-In addition to causing hypertension, you could develop a co-occurrent disorder.
-Some examples of side-effects include:
+In addition to causing hypertension, some examples of side-effects include:

 - Faint spells